 In Years 7 to 9 (Key Stage 3), we set the foundations in place for GCSE level study, already teaching separate Sciences (Biology, Chemistry and Physics) from Year 7, teaching in ability sets in Maths, French and the Sciences, as well as offering a curriculum with a core set of academic and creative subjects: English, Maths, separate Sciences, French, History, Geography, Design Technology, Music, Art, Computing, RE, PSHE and Games/PE.

 For Years 10-11 Kingsmead’s GCSE options provide a sound preparation for post-16 education.
 English Language, Maths and Biology are core subjects; students then also select five or six additional GCSE subjects to follow from the following options: English Literature, Computing, Chemistry, Physics, PE, Food Preparation and Nutrition, Music, History, Geography, Design and Technology, Art, French and Religious Studies’.
 For pupils who wish to go on to A levels, Kingsmead currently has excellent links with the local state schools with good Sixth Forms, as well as with independent schools in the region.
-A new Sixth Form is due to open at the School in the near future.
+A new Sixth Form is now open.